World Hockey Association: Legacy of the WHA

 The WHA ended the NHL policy of paying its players only a fraction of the league's profits and, combined with the abolition of the reserve clause, led to much higher player salaries.
 Many great stars began their careers in the WHA, including Mark Howe, Wayne Gretzky, Mike Gartner, Mike Liut, and Mark Messier.
+Gartner <reflected on his one season with the league in 2019, stating, “It was an unbelievable experience.
+It was a great stepping stone.
+The top players were just as good as the NHL, but there was not as much depth as the NHL.”
 Messier was the last WHA veteran to play in the NHL; he opened his professional career with 52 games with the Indianapolis Racers and Cincinnati Stingers in 1978–79, and played his last NHL game on April 3, 2004.
 The final active player and official in any on-ice capacity for the league was referee Don Koharski, who started as a linesman for the WHA and retired at the end of the 2008–09 NHL season.
+Various players noted their appreciation of the league such as Rick Ley, who stated, “The league was knocked around by people, but remember the NHL, five-to-seven years after the merger, saw that half of the top ten scorers in the NHL were former WHA players.
+We helped make the first real changes in wages for pro hockey players and the players today, who were not even born then, have no idea how much the economics of the game today can trace their roots right back to the WHA.”

 The WHA instituted sudden death overtime for regular season games to break ties.
 If no team scored during a 10-minute overtime period, the game ended in a tie.
 In the 1983–84 season, the NHL then instituted a 5-minute sudden death overtime period to break regular season ties.

 The WHA had experimented with blue-colored pucks, which were supposedly easier for fans to see.
 The NHL did not adopt the blue pucks, but any remaining blue WHA pucks are highly sought after collector's items.
+Statistics of the league were dutifully collected by Frank Polnaszek, who served as statistician for all seven seasons and also worked for the Whalers for nearly all of their years in the NHL.